Senate Resolution No. 4

 professional reference, access to standard commercial online databases

-tive Retrieval System (LRS).
-The Library is charged with the collection
+Legislative Retrieval System (LRS).
+The Library is charged with the

-and custody of all Legislative and State documents as defined by this
+collection and custody of all Legislative and State documents as defined

-section.
-Access to the collection shall be provided by the Legislative
+by this section.
+Access to the collection shall be provided by the

-Library State Documents (LLSD) database on LRS.
-Documents may be
+Legislative Library State Documents (LLSD) database on LRS.
+Documents

-retained in paper, microform, laser disk or any other medium approved
+may be retained in paper, microform, laser disk or any other medium

 To effectuate the purposes of this section, the Assistant Legislative